 - Choose a good VPN provider and create an account on their website.
 For watching the World Cup live, we recommend NordVPN.
 This VPN is relatively cheap, great for streaming, and offers a 30-day money-back guarantee that can give you a free month of VPN use.

-- Download your chosen VPN’s software from their website on your computer or smart phone.
+- Download your chosen VPN’s software from their website on your computer or smartphone.
 Would you like to watch on your smart TV or a different device?
-Check out our setup section for specific instructions per device, or install a VPN on your router to cover all basics.
+Check out our setup section for specific instructions per device, or install a VPN on your router to cover all bases.

 - Install the VPN software.
 Most providers have an installation wizard that will do all the work for you.